Jrhenderson11/JurassicPark/README.md

 A Dinosaur game!

-Requires my random map generation project as well to power the maps, I'm planning to make it so u can just comment that out and only use prebuilt maps
+Requires my random map generation project (JMapper) as well to power the maps, I'm planning to make it so u can just comment that out and only use prebuilt maps

+## Contributions

+A* path finding code written by https://github.com/lucykgriffiths